Standard exterior door size: a complete guide for Canadian homeowners

 Sliding patio door with standard dimensions used in Canadian homes

-French patio doors typically run 60 to 72 inches wide and 80 inches tall in standard configurations.
-Both panels hinge on the outer edges and open from the centre, which means they require swing clearance — roughly equal to the panel width — on both the interior and exterior sides.
-Confirm clearance availability before specifying French patio doors; a door that opens only partially is not functioning as designed.
-See the French doors guide at windowscanada.com for a full coverage of glass, swing direction, and specification details.
+French patio doors typically run 60 to 72 inches wide and 80 inches tall.
+Both panels hinge at the outer edges and open from the centre, which means they need swing clearance of roughly equal width on both the interior and exterior sides.
+Confirm clearance is available before specifying French patio doors; a door that only opens partway isn't functioning as designed.

 French patio doors with standard size configuration in Canadian home

-Sliding-stacking and bifold doors are used for wide openings where a full-wall opening effect is the goal.
-These systems are custom-specified for the opening — standard widths exist as starting points, but the final size is determined by the rough opening and the panel configuration.
-They are not like-for-like replacements in most existing homes; they typically require structural modifications and are best planned as part of a larger renovation.
+Sliding-stacking and bifold doors suit wide openings where a full-wall opening effect is the goal.
+These systems are custom-specified for the opening.
+Standard widths exist as starting points, but the final size depends on the rough opening and panel configuration.
+They aren't like-for-like replacements in most existing homes; they typically need structural modifications and are best planned as part of a larger renovation.

 Sliding stacking patio door system for large openings in modern Canadian homes

-A key measurement rule: measure the rough opening, not the existing door.
-Existing doors are often cut down, shimmed, or otherwise modified to fit the opening at the time of original installation.
-Measuring the door slab gives you the dimensions of whatever was installed there, not the actual opening.
+The key rule: measure the rough opening, not the existing door.
+Existing doors are often cut down, shimmed, or otherwise modified to fit the opening at the time of original installation, so measuring the slab only tells you the dimensions of whatever was installed there, not the actual opening.

-• Measure the width at three points: across the top, across the middle, and across the bottom of the opening.
+• Measure the width at three points: across the top, the middle, and the bottom of the opening.
 Record the smallest measurement.

-• Check for square: measure diagonally from corner to corner in both directions.
-If the two diagonal measurements differ by more than 6mm (1/4"), the opening is out of square and needs to be addressed before a new door is installed.
+• Check for a square: measure corner to corner diagonally in both directions.
+If the two measurements differ by more than 6mm (1/4"), the opening is out of square and needs to be addressed before a new door goes in.

 • Check for plumb: hold a level against each side jamb.
-Out-of-plumb jambs require shimming during installation — factor this into the clearance allowance.
+Out-of-plumb jambs need shimming during installation, so factor this into your clearance allowance.

 • Measure the wall depth (thickness from exterior to interior face).
-Standard Canadian walls are typically 4.5 inches (2×4 framing) or 6.5 inches (2×6 framing).
-Non-standard depths may require an extension jamb.
+Standard Canadian walls run 4.5 inches (2×4 framing) or 6.5 inches (2×6 framing).
+Non-standard depths may need an extension jamb.

 Once you have the rough opening measurements, subtract the allowances below to identify the correct door unit size to order:

-Pocket/barn door 1" width only Door slides into or along the wall, height clearance is not required in the same way
+Door slides into or along the wall; height clearance isn't needed the same way

-Example: A rough opening measuring 38 inches wide × 82 inches tall accommodates a standard 36-inch × 80-inch exterior door unit, with 2 inches of clearance on each dimension for shimming and levelling.
+Example: a rough opening measuring 38 inches wide by 82 inches tall accommodates a standard 36-inch by 80-inch exterior door unit, with 2 inches of clearance on each dimension for shimming and levelling.

-Door sizing in Canada is governed by the National Building Code (NBC) at the federal level and by provincial building codes that may set additional or stricter requirements.
-The requirements most commonly relevant to homeowners are:
+Door sizing in Canada is governed by the National Building Code (NBC) at the federal level and by provincial building codes, which may set additional or stricter requirements.
+The requirements most relevant to homeowners:

 For dwelling units designated as accessible or adaptable under NBC Section 3.8, a minimum clear opening width of 32 inches is required at all doorways along the accessible path.
-A 36-inch door slab provides approximately 33.5 to 34 inches of clear opening when open, comfortably meeting this requirement.
-A standard 32-inch door slab provides approximately 29.5 to 30 inches of clear opening, which does not meet the NBC accessible minimum.
+A 36-inch door slab provides roughly 33.5 to 34 inches of clear opening, comfortably meeting this requirement.
+A standard 32-inch door slab provides only about 29.5 to 30 inches of clear opening, which falls short of the NBC accessible minimum.

 In practical terms: if you're building new or doing a significant renovation, specifying 36-inch doors throughout the main floor, not just the entry, is the straightforward way to meet accessibility requirements and avoid retrofit costs later.